Jkutkut/rust-macro-test/README.md

 );
 ```

-You may also add you custom attribute to the generated tests:
+You may also add you custom attribute(s) to the generated tests:

 ```rust
 use macro_test::macro_tests;